Relewise/relewise-sdk-php/DEVELOPMENT.md

 Setup is created using https://blog.devsense.com/2022/develop-php-in-docker

+## Using local server for development

+You can change the server url that the client uses for each of the clients by setting the property `serverUrl`.

+If you run it in the dev container and wish to access a local port then replace `localhost` with `host.docker.internal` in the server url and remember to use `http` instead of `https`.

 ## Running tests

 The tests needs a `DATASET_ID` and a `API_KEY` which it loads from the environment.